rafaelsinosak/curso-react-redux/README.md

-# GitHub Project - React and Webpack
+# React and Redux Course

-Welcome to the official GitHub repository that covers various exercises and projects related to React and Webpack.
+Welcome to the repository that covers various exercises and projects related to React, Redux and Webpack.
 This repository is a collection of practices, projects, and fundamentals related to web development with these technologies.

 ## Project Structure